Ixam97/CarStatsWidget/README.md

 # CarStatsWidget

-Modern android app utilizing the public Tibber API to provide responsive home screen widgets to see the vehicle state of charge at a glance.
+Modern android app utilizing the public Tibber API or (**not officially supported**) Polestar API to provide responsive home screen widgets to see the vehicle state of charge at a glance.

 ![Screenshot_1](/docs/screenshot_2.png)